dmbarbour/glas/docs/GlasDesign.md

 ### Acceleration

+I touch on the notion of acceleration when describing the *List* and *Number* types for glas data.
+For example, we might represent lists as finger-tree ropes to support efficient slicing and appending of large lists.
+This generalizes.

-If a function is giving us poor performance, it is feasible to replace that function with a compiler built-in or hardware.
-To resist silent performance degradation, this replacement should be explicit, guided by annotations.
-Usefully, this can be understood as an optimization instead of a semantic extension.
+When a function is giving us poor performance, it is feasible to replace that function with a compiler built-in or hardware.
+When a concrete data representation is giving poor performance, we can introduce logical representations that support more efficient operation.

+To resist silent performance degradation, acceleration should be explicit, guided by annotations.
+Ideally, this can be understood as an optimization instead of a semantic extension.

-It is feasible to accelerate simulation of an abstract CPU or GPGPU, running on actual hardware.
-This simulation must be restricted to a memory-safe subset of behaviors, though this could be achieved through proof-carrying code and static analysis.
-When the code argument is static, much work can be performed ahead of time.
+Intriguingly, it is feasible to accelerate simulation of an abstract CPU or GPGPU, compiling the simulation to run on actual hardware.
+There may be some memory safety constraints, but those can be checked statically if we're careful in our designs.
+This is a primary direction to pursue for high-performance computation in glas systems.

-Acceleration influences under-the-hood representations of data.
-I describe representation of lists as finger-tree ropes and *accelerated representations* more generally under *Data*.
-Accelerated programs or built-in functions are necessary to take full advantage of accelerated representations.
+In general, we should avoid any application-specific acceleration in favor of types (sets, graphs, matrices, abstract machines) that are likely to be useful across a wide range of problem domains.

 ### Laziness and Parallelism